tracim/tracim/docs/development/README.md

 <!--
 TODO - CH - 2024-12-18 - This file should be refactored.
-It includes info related to administration and development UPDATE - CH - 2025-03-27 - frontend part has been fixed -->
+It includes info related to administration and development -->

 Backend source code of Tracim, using Pyramid Framework.